CiscoDevNet/terraform-provider-intersight/website/docs/d/workflow_workflow_meta.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_workflow_workflow_meta"
 description: |-
   Contains a workflow definition which is a sequence of tasks to execute.
+WorkflowMeta is deprecated and WorkflowDefinition is used for creating workflows.
 ---

 # Data Source: intersight_workflow_workflow_meta
 Contains a workflow definition which is a sequence of tasks to execute.
+WorkflowMeta is deprecated and WorkflowDefinition is used for creating workflows.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.